OGGM/oggm/docs/index.rst

 IARPC presentation (April 2020)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are new to OGGM and have 15 mins time, here is a recent presentation about the project:
+If you are new to OGGM would like a short introduction, here is a recent 15' presentation about the project:

 .. raw:: html